DESIGN

 All the great design and top-shelf materials in the world don't mean a thing without execution.

-A graceful marriage of traditional craftsmanship and modern design, these drums show the craftsman's hands, care, and love.
+A graceful marriage of traditional craftsmanship and modern design, these drums and components show the craftsman's hands, care, and love.

 I believe in doing things mindfully, with deep consideration, and using my hands to leave a legacy, both behind the drumset as well as building these instruments.
 And I truly believe it shows.